cybersage0001/Learning/CTF-Writeups/RSA/RSA_cracking.md

 n = p × q
 ```

-the RSA private key can potentially be reconstructed.
+The RSA private key can potentially be reconstructed.

 ### 2. Close prime factors can weaken RSA